wavemaker/docs/learn/how-tos/working-api-with-different-pagination-formats.md

 ---
-title: "Importing webservice with a different pagination format"
+title: "Working with API with different pagination formats"
 id: ""
 ---
 ---